Resume

 • Global team lead for Watson Developer Cloud Tooling.
 Created cutting edge applications for creating, training, and maintaining cognitive and machine learning solutions including Watson Engagement Advisor and IBM Watson Natural Language Classifier.

-• Project lead for the IBM Food Truck at SXSW which demonstrated cognitive computing to more than 4,000 people and resulted in more than 1 billion media impressions.
+• Technical lead for Chef Watson and the IBM Food Truck - one of the first consumer facing generative AI solutions - demonstrated in 2014 garnering more than 1 billion media impressions.

-• IBM TJ Watson Research Center Yorktown Heights, NY Research Staff Member August 2009-January 2014
+• IBM TJ Watson Research Center Yorktown Heights, NY Research Staff Member August 2009 - January 2014 Full Time (40 hours/week)

-• Analytics lead for JazzHub, IBM's cloud software development strategy.
-Designed analytics strategy, implemented metrics driven development, introduced A/B testing, and developed analytics dashboards.
+• Analytics lead for JazzHub, IBM’s cloud software development strategy.
+Designed analytics strategy, introduced A/B testing, and developed analytics dashboards.

-• Developed and designed GitMiner - an open source project used by 15 universities to perform graph analysis on large scale software engineering databases such as GitHub and BitBucket.
+• Developed and designed GitMiner - an open source project used by 15 universities to perform graph analysis on large scale software engineering repositories such as GitHub and BitBucket.

 • Led a research team to evaluate productivity of new users and small teams using IBM’s enterprise software engineering and product development environments.